Car Loan Facts in Australia

 Are you planning to buy a new vehicle?

-Getting the right finance when you buy a new car can make a huge difference to the total cost of the vehicle.
+Getting the right finance when you buy a new car can make a huge difference in the total cost of the vehicle.
 Yet in 2016 a report by the Australian Automotive Research Group ACA Research showed that more than 33 per cent of new car buyers didn't consider how they would fund the purchase until the last week.